Farrah Abraham Living In Small House With Her Father Amid Money Issues, Per ‘Radar’

 Farrah Abraham was also recently sued for dropping out of a celebrity boxing match in Atlantic City last year.
 Abraham backed out of the charity event at the last moment, forcing the promoter, Damon Feldman, to scramble in order to fill her spot.

-In addition, Abraham’s own lawyer brought a lawsuit against her in November after she didn’t pay her outstanding balance of $2,577.50 with the attorney, leaving the reality star looking like she could be paying out quite a bit of money in the near future.
+In addition, Abraham’s own lawyer brought a lawsuit against her in November after she didn’t pay the outstanding balance of $2,577.50 owed to the attorney, leaving the reality star looking like she could be paying out quite a bit of money in the near future.

-She’s also been seen at events such as Khabib and McGregor fight, the MTV Video Music Awards, and the Maxim Hot 100 party.
+She’s also been seen at events such as the Khabib and McGregor fight, the MTV Video Music Awards, and the Maxim Hot 100 party.

-Farrah Abraham has yet to speak out on the reports that she’s currently living with her father and future step-mother among her lawsuit issues.
+Farrah Abraham has yet to speak out on the reports that she’s currently living with her father and future stepmother among her lawsuit issues.